Pirates vs. Athletics Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 49 hits with seven doubles, eight home runs and 31 walks.
+- Andrew McCutchen has put up 49 hits with seven doubles, eight home runs and 33 walks.
 He has driven in 23 runs with seven stolen bases.

 McCutchen Recent Games